 My Shakespeare, rise!
 I will not lodge thee by Chaucer or Spenser, or bid Beaumont lie a little further on to make thee room.

-But it was not until 29th January 1741 (1740 in Old Style dating) that a memorial statue to him was finally erected in Poets' Corner (although the Dean and Chapter had given leave to erect a monument to him back in 1726 at the request of John Rich).
+But it was not until 29th January 1741 (1740 in Old Style dating) that a memorial statue to him was finally erected in Poets' Corner (although the Dean and Chapter had given leave to erect a monument to him back in 1726 at the request of John Rich.
+Perhaps funds were not forthcoming at this time).

 The life-size white marble statue, shown in the dress of his period and wearing a cloak, was erected by the 3rd Earl of Burlington (Richard Boyle), Dr Richard Mead, Alexander Pope and Tom Martin.
 Charles Fleetwood of the Drury Lane Theatre and John Rich of Covent Garden Theatre gave a benefit to help raise funds for the public subscription.
 The monument was designed by William Kent and executed by Peter Scheemakers, and both signed it, with the date 1740.
 The Dean and Chapter of Westminster charged no fee for its erection.